Navid200/xDrip/docs/Nightscout/Status.md

 Choose Status from the menu.
 You will see a page showing details about your machine and what's on it.
 ![](./images/Status.png)
+The content can be useful when troubleshooting your Nightscout.